 ---|---|

-Smaller than 6 mm | low risk: no routine follow-up needed high risk: optional CT scan at 12 months |
+smaller than 6 mm | • Low risk: no routine follow-up needed • High risk: optional CT scan at 12 months |

-Greater than 6 mm | low risk: CT scan at 3–6 months and possibly at 18–24 months high risk: CT scan at 3–6 months and again at 18–24 months |
+6 mm or larger | • Low risk: CT scan at 3 to 6 months and possibly at 18 to 24 months • High risk: CT scan at 3 to 6 months and again at 18 to 24 months |

-Recommendations for single subsolid nodules
+Recommendations for a single subsolid nodule

 Size | Treatment |